matitvd1/SQL-practice/README.md

 # SQL-practice
-Simple SQL table made by my self and some exercises took from W3school that include sub-queries, joining tables, filtering and sorting agregate functions, etc
+Simple SQL table made by my self and some exercises took from W3school that include sub-queries, joins, filtering and sorting agregate functions, etc